The Micro-Aggregated Profit Share: Introduction

 Our empirical findings have subtle implications for policymakers.
 The increasing monopoly rents reflect increases in market power that could be counteracted by more aggressive enforcement of antitrust law.
 Such aggressive enforcement could, however, lower monopoly rents, making it unsustainable for some firms to operate given the high fixed costs.
 Therefore, overly aggressive enforcement of antitrust law could decrease firm dynamism and paradoxically lead to lower competition and higher market power.

 Our empirical analysis is built on three novel theoretical results.
-First, we show that the aggregate profit share can be constructed by weighing individual profit rates (i.e., profits over sales) using Domar weights (i.e., producer sales divided by GDP.)\footnote{It is worth emphasizing that Domar weighting also extends to the construction of other factor shares.
-When expenditures on factors of production are expressed relative to sales, labor- and capital shares can also be constructed from micro data using Domar weights.} Second, because economic profits are not observable, we use economic theory to derive a general expression of the profit rate.
-We show that under minimal assumptions on producer behavior and technology, the profit rate of any given producer can be written in terms of its markup, markdowns, and returns to scale.
-Third, we show that the aggregate profit share can be expressed in terms of three measures of aggregate market power---the aggregate markup, aggregate returns to scale, a monopsony term---and a sufficient statistic for production networks that captures the degree of vertical integration in the economy.
-Production networks are important because of double marginalization: sales of upstream producers do not only capture the market-power rents of these producers but also those of downstream suppliers.
+First, we show that the aggregate profit share can be constructed by weighing individual profit rates (i.e., profits over sales) using Domar weights (i.e., producer sales divided by GDP.)\footnote{It is worth emphasizing that Domar aggregation extends to the construction of other factor shares.
+When expenditures on factors of production are expressed relative to sales, labor- and capital shares can also be constructed from micro data using Domar weights.} Second, we use economic theory to derive a general expression of the profit rate in terms of a producer's markup, markdowns, and returns to scale.
+Third, we show that the profit share can be expressed in terms of several measures of aggregate market power---the aggregate markup, aggregate returns to scale, an aggregate monopsony term---and a sufficient statistic for production networks that captures double marginalization.

+Our first theoretical result establishes that the aggregate profit share can be constructed from micro-level data by weighting producers' profit rates---defined as profits over sales---using Domar weights (i.e., producer sales over GDP.)
+Domar weights are sufficient statistics for production networks that capture the influence of each producer on aggregate value added.
+If there are no production networks, Domar weights reduce to sales weights, sum up to one, and reflect the influence of producers on aggregate value added through the sale of final goods.
+With production networks, Domar weights differ from sales shares, their sum exceeds unity, and they reflect both the direct- and the indirect influence of producers on aggregate value added.
+Producers have a direct influence on aggregate value added through the sale of final consumption goods, and an indirect influence through the sale of intermediate goods to other producers.

+Our second theoretical result provides a general expression for a producer's \textit{economic} profit rate in terms of its markup, markdowns, and returns to scale.\footnote{A similar profit rate expression is provided by \cite{basu1997returns, basu2002aggregate}, \cite{basu2019price} and \cite{syverson2019macroeconomics}.
+Our expression is more general than theirs since we allow for explicit fixed costs and market power in factor markets.} We put emphasis on economic profits to distinguish them from accounting profits.
+Economic profits, unlike accounting profits, are unobserved and exclude the opportunity cost of using factors of production.
+We are able to recover economic profits, cast in the form of an economic profit rate, under very mild assumptions on producer behavior and technology.
+All that is needed to establish our second result is cost minimization and the existence of a production technology that satisfies standard regularity conditions (i.e., differentiability, quasiconcavity, and Inada conditions.)